tomwwright/hugo-blog/content/posts/creating-a-new-hugo-blog/index.md

 ---
 title: 'Creating a new Hugo blog'
 date: 2024-05-30T22:42:37+10:00
-draft: true
 tags:
   - Writing
   - Tech
 ---

-Eh, I hate the word "blog".
-I don't know why, it just gives me an _ick_.
+I'm not fond of the word "blog".
+I don't know why but it just gives me an _ick_.
 But there isn't a better way to describe what you're reading right now.
 It's a blog.
 My new blog.
 Thanks for dropping by.

 <!--more-->

-I find that addressing the barrier to entry to writing is important if I'm going to get anything done.
-Given that I work in software, you might expect that I would _enjoy_ tinkering with some fiddly, homespun frankenblog that is broken more often than it works.
-But that couldn't be further from the truth -- unnecessary complexity in software and the wasted time that goes with it makes me want to play in traffic.
+I find the barrier to entry is the most important thing if I'm going to get any wriing done.
+Given that I work in software, you might expect that I would _enjoy_ fiddling with some homespun frankenblog that is broken more often than not.
+But you would be wrong -- unnecessary complexity in software, and the wasted time that goes with it, makes me want to play in traffic.

-Writing is something I enjoy once I sit down, but I find I am sensitive to any bumps or points of friction in editing, publishing, or sharing what I've written.
+Writing is something I enjoy once I sit down, but I baulk and procrastinate whenever there are bumps or points of friction in editing, publishing, and sharing what I've written.

-I'm not an experienced technical writer, but we're all starting from somewhere, and so in this post I thought I would share some of my experiences which informed how I designed this new blog, which uses [Hugo](https://gohugo.io/).
+I'm not an experienced technical writer, but we're all starting from somewhere.
+I thought I could share some of my experiences which informed how I designed this new blog, which uses [Hugo](https://gohugo.io/), to try and make writing simple.

 ## Past instances of writing things

 An early piece of technical writing I did was to write [a 6-part series](https://bitbucket.org/twwright/libgdx-labs/src/master/) of instructional tutorials for game programming in Java using [LibGDX](https://libgdx.com/) for workshops at university.
 Stepping tactfully over whether these tutorials were any _good_, the process of writing them was a disaster.
-They were written in `.docx` documents (callouts, code snippets, and all), exported into `.pdf`, and distributed by...
-I don't actually remember how they were distributed.
+They were painstakingly written in `.docx` documents (callouts, code snippets, and all), exported into `.pdf`, and distributed by email or shared network drive.

-2/10, would only try again with the boundless energy of youth.
+Terrible experience, 2/10, would only try again with the boundless energy of youth.

 {{<figure src="./libgdx.png" title="Manual code snippets in Word, never again" >}}

 As part of my studies I produced an [honours thesis on deep reinforcement learning](https://www.linkedin.com/in/tomwwright/overlay/1484197574467/single-media-viewer/?profileId=ACoAABJ9FNMB9NKSphcuzo057sqffa4_S7x8dwI).
-Academics in the sciences will know that [LaTeX](https://www.latex-project.org/) is a common standard for publication typesetting.
-I found myself writing on [ShareLaTeX](https://www.sharelatex.com/) (now [Overleaf](https://overleaf.com)), an online platform.
-This allowed me to sidestep a number of wooly considerations in setting up a LaTeX desktop editor, at the cost of needing to be online whenever I was writing.
+In the sciences [LaTeX](https://www.latex-project.org/) is a common standard for publication typesetting.
+I wrote my thesis using [ShareLaTeX](https://www.sharelatex.com/) (now [Overleaf](https://overleaf.com)), an online platform.
+This simplified getting started, sidestepping a number of wooly considerations in setting up a LaTeX desktop editor, but tied me to being online whenever I was writing.
 No online platform could save me, however, from the experience of _writing LaTeX_ itself (_shudder_).

 {{<figure src="./latex.png" title="Yep, still strikes fear into the heart years later" >}}

-Some time later, I took to writing things (or, blogging, if we must call it that) on [Medium](https://medium.com/@tomwwright).
+Some time later, I wrote some articles (or, blogged, if we must call it that) on [Medium](https://medium.com/@tomwwright).
 I don't know _why_, given at the time I was learning and using a lot of [Ansible](https://www.ansible.com/).
 Better to forget.

-Medium was (and probably remains) a successful platform because it provided a robust visual Markdown-ish writing experience, a great reading experience, reader comments, and excellent SEO.
+Medium was a successful platform because it combined a robust and elegant Markdown-ish writing experience, a great reading experience, reader comments, and excellent SEO.
 At the time, it was also a primarily free platform.
-Unfortunately, these things often have to come to an end on the modern web and a rising tide of "members only" content and monetisation curbed my enthusiasm for the platform.
+Unfortunately, these things often have to come to an end on the modern web and a rising tide of "members only" content and monetisation pushed me away from the platform.

 {{<figure src="./battery-life.png" title="Impressive, I know" >}}

-Following Medium, to explore getting away from any particularly online platform, I did bootstrap a static site built with [Hexo](https://github.com/hexojs/hexo).
-But that effort doesn't really belong in this post, because I _never wrote anything on it_.
+Following my experiences with Medium, I explored getting away from any particular online platform by bootstrapping a static site built with [Hexo](https://github.com/hexojs/hexo).
+That effort doesn't really belong in this post, however, because I _never wrote anything on it_.

 {{<figure src="./hexo.png" title="RIP" >}}

 ## Choosing Hugo for writing things down

-In revisiting writing, I wanted to continue with the sort of experiment I started with Hexo: something simple, that I could host myself, and powered by simple Markdown content.
+In coming back to writing, I wanted to continue exploring what I started with Hexo: something simple, that I could host myself, and powered by simple Markdown content.
 I had the following requirements:

 - Static site
 - Markdown content